Budget & Experience for Aviation Safety Management Systems

 Benefits of Interns as Part of Your Aviation SMS Solution

-These following benefits of hiring interns to help manage your aviation SMS requirements should convince you that there may be a win-win situation for both you and the prospective intern.
+The following benefits of hiring interns to help manage your aviation SMS requirements should convince you that there may be a win-win situation for both you and the prospective intern.
 Every aviation service provider considers budget when analyzing the burden that a fully implemented SMS program adds to already tight budgets.

 If you are serious about your SMS implementation and are hoping to get a lot done in a short amount of time, then you should consider adding an intern.
-Some interns are only look for experience and may not have high expectations regarding wages.
-Other interns may have required "practical element" in their degree programs.
+Some interns are only looking for experience and may not have high expectations regarding wages.
+Other interns may have required "practical elements" in their degree programs.
 These practical elements may be a four-to-six-month internship at an airline, airport, or aviation maintenance organization.

 Interns Offer New Insights into Aviation Safety Programs

 Since interns are new to your airline or airport, they have no preconceived ideas to how your company has always done things.
 Their fresh insight benefits companies by introducing new ideas to the company.
-Aviation safety programs benefit from an intern's newly acquired education, especially when management has had neither the time nor opportunity to learn about all the aviation SMS requirements.
+Aviation safety programs benefit from an intern's newly acquired education, especially when management has had neither the time nor the opportunity to learn about all the aviation SMS requirements.